archibate/vimrc/README-en.md

 - Manjano Linux (not tested)
 - Ubuntu (only 20.04 is tested)
 - Debian (not tested)
+- Kali Linux (not tested)
+- Raspbian (not tested)
 - MacOS (thanks to @RakerZh)
 - Fedora (thanks to @justiceeem)
 - OpenSUSE (thanks to @sleeplessai)

+If other Linux distro is used, the script will try to build fzf and ripgrep from source.

 ## Contribute